-Also known as Arkona Becken Südost, Arkona offshore wind farm is a 385MW offshore facility being developed by E.ON in partnership with Statoil.
-It will be located 35km north-east of Rügen Island, in the Baltic Sea, Germany.
+Also known as Arkona Becken Südost, Arkona offshore wind farm is a 385MW offshore facility being developed by E.ON in partnership with Norwegian energy company Equinor (formerly Statoil).
+It is located 35km north-east of Rügen Island in the Baltic Sea.

 Statoil purchased a 50% stake in the project from E.ON and the two partners announced their final investment decision on the wind farm in April 2016.
-Construction of the wind farm began in August 2016.
+Construction of the wind farm began in August 2016, with commissioning scheduled for 2019.

-Upon planned completion in 2019, the project will supply renewable power for approximately 400,000 homes and offset 1.2 million tonne (Mt) of carbon dioxide emissions a year.
+The $1.4bn project will supply renewable power for approximately 400,000 homes and offset 1.2 million tonnes (Mt) of carbon dioxide emissions a year when commissioned.

 Arkona offshore wind farm make-up

-The wind farm will be installed with 60 Siemens SWT-6.0-154 direct drive wind turbines rated at approximately 6MW each.
-The turbines have a rotor diameter of 154m and feature the world's longest blades (75m), which allow them to provide an 18,600m² swept area .
+The wind farm will feature a total of 60 Siemens SWT-6.0-154 direct drive wind turbines rated at approximately 6MW each.
+The turbines have a rotor diameter of 154m and feature the world’s longest blades (75m), which allow them to provide an 18,600m² swept area.

-The three-bladed turbines have a speed range between 5rpm and 11rpm and will rest on monopile foundations that will be installed at depths ranging between 23m and 37m.
+The three-bladed turbines have a speed range between 5rpm and 11rpm, as well as rest on monopile foundations that will be installed at depths ranging between 23m and 37m.

 The turbines will be spread over an area of approximately 40km² and will be interconnected by means of offshore cables.